 Hot markets

 In markets with high demand and low inventory, properties sell quickly.
-For example, homes in Hartford, CT have been selling at a median of 8 days from listing.[4]
+For example, homes in Hartford, CT have been selling at a median of 8 days from listing in 2024.[4]

 Despite lower home prices averaging under $200,000 in Hartford, this rapid turnover translates to quick earnings for local agents, even when accepting reduced commissions on lower sales prices.[5]
 The efficiency of these transactions can justify the lower commission rate.

-This trend is also evident in my hometown market of Charleston, SC, where homes typically go pending in about 11 days on average.
+This trend is also evident in my hometown market of Charleston, SC, where homes typically go pending in about 11 days on average, as of October 2024.
 With prices rising by 9% annually, agents stand to earn increased profits, which could make them more willing to reduce rates.[6]

 Luxury properties